St. Mary's Church, Redmire

 Out into the community -

-When there is no pandemic lockdown special occasions are held both in the church and the village hall.
-Usually on Palm Sunday there is breakfast in the village hall followed by a procession to the church; the Lent lunch and harvest supper are also held in the village hall as well as the monthly tea party; and each month there are cofffee mornings in different homes.
-Hopefully at Christmas 2021 there will be a Crib Service at the church and carol singing.
+Usually on Palm Sunday there is breakfast in the village hall followed by a procession to the church.
+The Lent lunch and harvest supper are also held in the village hall as well as the monthly tea party; and each month there are cofffee mornings in different homes.
+At Christmas there is a Crib Service at the church and carol singing.

 Come and join us -